neighborhoods/Prefab/protean/PHP-Language.md

 The PHP langauge has improved a lot since PHP 7 was introduced, and some important improvements have also been made since then.
 This document describes some of the language features that we leverage and extend in order to accomplish the `Protean` architecture specification.

 # Strict Typing
 PHP 7 introduced strict typing and the ability to type return arguments as well as continuing with the ability to use typed arguments.
 All public methods MUST provide non-primitive type declarations.
+All PHP files MUST `declare(strict_types=1);`

 # Interfaces
 All classes MUST have an Interface.